MacroProxyCom/1337x-Proxy/README.md

 Improved Speed and Performance: Some proxies are optimized for speed and performance, offering faster access to content compared to the original site, especially if the main site is experiencing heavy traffic or downtime.

 # How to Safely Use 1337x Proxy Sites
-While 1337x proxies offer several benefits, it's important to use them safely to protect your privacy and security.
+While [1337x proxy](https://www.macroproxy.com/) offers several benefits, it's important to use them safely to protect your privacy and security.
 Here are some tips for safely using 1337x proxies:

 Use a VPN: A Virtual Private Network (VPN) encrypts your internet traffic and masks your IP address, providing an additional layer of security and anonymity.
 Many VPN services offer servers in multiple countries, allowing you to access 1337x from different locations.
 When using a 1337x proxy, it's highly recommended to use a reputable VPN to protect your data and privacy.